josephmontes/wOBAvs.xwOBA/README.md

   - Muncy and Gallo's d_wOBA were about the same in each of the seasons
     - 2021 Muncy: wOBA = .386, xwOBA = .405, d_wOBA = **-.02** || 2023 Muncy: wOBA = .364, xwOBA = .384, d_wOBA = **-.02**
     - 2021 Gallo: wOBA = .351, xwOBA = .351, d_wOBA = **0** || 2022 Gallo: wOBA = .291, xwOBA = .299, d_wOBA = **-.08**
-  - Pete Alonso's season that landed him on the first list (2022) was notably better according to d_wOBA than his 2023 season
+  - Pete Alonso's season where he hit more Pulled Flyballs and less Center Flyballs (2022) was notably better (according to d_wOBA and wOBA, but not xwOBA) than his 2023 season
     - 2023 Alonso: wOBA = .360, xwOBA = .382, d_wOBA = **-.022** || 2022 Alonso: wOBA = .372, xwOBA = .358, d_wOBA = **.014**
-    - Alonso's .036 swing in d_wOBA highlights the value of pulling flyballs
+    - Alonso's -.036 change in d_wOBA, -.012 change in wOBA, and .024 change in xwOBA between his 2022 & 2023 seasons minimizes the significance of a player's overall xwOBA as it relates to their overall production
+      - Alonso is proof that actual production can be lost by a batter that hits too mamy FBs to Center despite an increase in xwOBA

 ### Player Spotlight
 #### Matt Chapman
   - His wOBA consistently underperforms his xwOBA despite having above average sprint speed (28.3 ft/s)
 ![Screenshot 2023-10-01 012517](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/3335e55f-0f42-456a-bfde-b6c16fd9864f)

+- The following tables show that, from 2021-2023, Matt Chapman hits Flyballs to Center at an above average rate
+    - Average Center FB%: 11.7%

 ##### 2021
 ![Screenshot 2023-10-01 012627](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/2590254a-2d01-4e7c-bcdd-9d91a49766e8)